HailToDodongo/tiny3d/docs/modelOpt.md

 #### Degenerate Triangles

-Sometimes triangles only share a single vertex with the last one, forcing us to start a new strip.<br>
+Sometimes triangles only share a single vertex with the last one, or have the wrong winding order, forcing us to start a new strip.<br>
 Some libraries will generate strips with degenerate triangles to avoid this.<br>
 Meaning they will emit triangles where 2 or 3 indices are the same, which causes it to be discarded, and the indices to shift.<br>
-However since we have a restart-index without any overhead, this is always worse.<br>
+However since we have a restart-index without any overhead, this is almost always worse.<br>
 In addition, the ucode would have to explicitly handle this in the loop.<br>
-For that reason, degenerated triangles are not supported.<br>
+For that reason, degenerated triangles are not generated/supported.<br>

 #### Generating Strip-Commands
 Now that we know how to encode strips, we can generate them.<br>